CDE90/litics/README.md

 -   Update navbar to be dynamic (links are different colours depending on if the user is on that page or not)
 -   Add navbar to global template
     -   Add test /get-started page to test navbar
+-   Update login button to be dynamic (also server rendered to prevent session data being refetched)